masci-cz/commons-springfx/README.md

 ## commons-springfx-data

 This package contains support interfaces for fxml controllers.
 All items has to implement `Modifiable` interface.
-The main interface with base implementation is `ObservableListMap`.
-It stores lists of changed items based on the mapping key.
-This list could be read in other services, checking which items where updated.
-Another interface is `CrudService` defining CRUD methods (list, save, delete).
+The main interface is `CrudService` defining CRUD methods (list, save, delete).
+Second one is `EditDialogControllerService` with method which converts dialog result `ButtonType` do item class.

 ## commons-springfx-mve

 This package contains two abstract controllers:
-* `AbstractDetailController` - uses `ObservableListMap` to add selected item to the list of changed items and display selected item attributes
+* `AbstractMasterController<T>` - lists data items and highlights changed items and set selected item in the detail controller
+  * Default view contains button for `New`, `Save all`, `Delete` actions
-* `AbstractMasterController` - uses `ObservableListMap` to highlight changed items and set selected item in detail controller
+* `AbstractDetailController<T>` - displays selected item in the master controller and updates list of changed items whenever one of attribute is updated

 ### AbstractMasterController usage